Adaptive Multimodal Person Recognition: A Robust Framework for Handling Missing Modalities: Trimodal Person Identification

 This balances the predictions from two perspectives, prioritizes reliable modalities, confidence-based weighting, and captures cross-modal interactions, fusion-based prediction.
 This ensures that the model does not fully rely on confidence alone but considers interactions across modalities.

-The Mistake Correction Block serves as a refinement mechanism that further adjusts the final speaker prediction to correct errors.
+The mistake correction block presented in Figure \ref{fig:myplot} serves as a refinement mechanism that further adjusts the final speaker prediction to correct errors.
 To this end, the four logit vectors are concatenated into a single input vector, and this high-dimensional vector is passed through a lightweight correction network,

 The final refined prediction is: